Today, you will learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.

-The next step is to fill the upper part of the DIY Self-Watering seed start with the soil.
+The next step is to fill the upper part of the DIY Self-Watering seed starting with the soil.

 You can now get water and our seed and plant it.

-The next step add water to the soil and be prepared to add water to the bottom of the container.
+In the next step, add water to the soil and add water to the container's bottom.

 Fill the bottom part of the DIY plastic bottle seed starter halfway with water.

-Combine the two parts together like the next phot and you are done!
+Combine the two parts together like the next photo and you are done!

 See!
 They are super cute!